MichaelTaylor3D/meal-tyme-react/README.md

 ## To Deploy to Staging

-run copy docker-compose.yml to your staging env and run `$ docker-compose up`.
+Copy docker-compose.yml to your staging env and run `$ docker-compose up`.
 This will download the app image from dockerhub and bind it to port 80.